Reserve Bank of India: Repo rate

 Repo (repurchase) rate also known as the benchmark interest rate is the rate at which the RBI lends money to the commercial banks for a short-term (a maximum of 90 days).
 When the repo rate increases, borrowing from RBI becomes more expensive.
 If RBI wants to make it more expensive for the banks to borrow money, it increases the repo rate similarly, if it wants to make it cheaper for banks to borrow money it reduces the repo rate.
 If the repo rate is increased, banks can't carry out their business at a profit whereas the very opposite happens when the repo rate is cut down.
 Generally, repo rates are cut down whenever the country needs to progress in banking and economy.

 If banks want to borrow money (for short term, usually overnight) from RBI then banks have to charge this interest rate.
 Banks have to pledge government securities as collateral.
 This kind of deal happens through a re-purchase agreement.
 If a bank wants to borrow, it has to provide government securities at least worth ₹ 1 billion (could be more because of margin requirement which is 5%–10% of loan amount) and agree to repurchase them at ₹1.07 billion at the end of borrowing period.
 So the bank has paid ₹65 million as interest.
 This is the reason it is called repo rate.

 The government securities which are provided by banks as collateral can not come from SLR quota (otherwise the SLR will go below 19.5% of NDTL and attract penalties).

 To curb inflation, the RBI increases repo rate which will make borrowing costs for banks.
 Banks will pass this increased cost to their customers which make borrowing costly in the whole economy.
 Fewer people will apply for loans and aggregate demand will be reduced.
 This will result in inflation coming down.
 The RBI does the opposite to fight deflation.
 When the RBI reduces the repo rate, banks are not legally required to reduce their own base rate.

-The present repo rate is 4.90%.

 Reverse repo rate (RRR)

 As the name suggest, reverse repo rate is just the opposite of repo rate.
-Reverse repo rate is the short term borrowing rate in which commercial bank Park their surplus in RBI The reserve bank uses this tool when it feels there is too much money floating in the banking system.
+Reverse repo rate is the short-term borrowing rate in which commercial bank park their surplus in RBI.
+The reserve bank uses this tool when it feels there is too much money floating in the banking system.
 An increase in the reverse repo rate means that the banks will get a higher rate of interest from RBI.
 As a result, banks prefer to lend their money to RBI which is always safe instead of lending it to others (people, companies, etc.) which is always risky.

 Repo rate signifies the rate at which liquidity is injected into the banking system by RBI, whereas reverse repo rate signifies the rate at which the central bank absorbs liquidity from the banks.
 Currently, reverse repo rate is 3.35%.